dimitrinicolas/postcss-inline-media/readme.md

 # PostCSS Inline Media Queries

-It is a [PostCSS][PostCSS] plugin that allow writing media queries properties on the same line.
+It is a [PostCSS](https://github.com/postcss/postcss) plugin that allow writing media queries properties on the same line.

 ## Installation